 In other words, her art does not depend on a transfiguration of life into something greater than life; it does not depend on metaphysical importation.
 And yet it does not exactly depend on selecting moments that are, in themselves, to the people experiencing them, especially invested with meaning.

 Instead, I think, that in her major novels, the depth and breath of daily domestic habit depends on her selecting for focus individuals whose lives she considers remarkable; that she can see in them what she does is a suggestion that they are remarkable.
 They have, in their ways, preserved the significance of a whole way of life, in small gestures, customs, and preferences; they bring worlds to bear on their experiences, even when they do not know it.
 For Cather, that means excluding a certain type of character given to the most dramatic intensity–since those moments of dramatic intensity, so focused on the present, will not catch much that lies beyond–or at least showing characters capable of precipitating such moments dramatic intensity (Pierre Charron, for instance) in other, less dramatic circumstances.
-There is also, for Cather, a certain virtue corresponding to the lives she selects; because they are aware, instinctively, by habit, of so much of what they have experienced, known, understood, they are not entirely selfish, not usually cruel, not as warped as other lives; in the breadth of experience by which they find balance in unremarkable habits, they experience something like virtue.
+There is also, for Cather, a certain virtue corresponding to the lives she selects; because they are aware, instinctively, by habit, of so much of what they have experienced, known, understood, they are not entirely selfish, not usually cruel, not as warped as other lives; in the breadth of experience on account of which they find balance in unremarkable habits, they know something like virtue.

 That is not to say that such lives must be worldly, well-travelled, or especially curious.
 She finds strong respect for the nuns, whose lives have passed largely within cloisters–but she can do so because of how much is sustained and sustaining in their narrow, repetitive acts.
 And the Sisters she admires most have considerable experience beyond cloisters.